gabrieldrn/Konstellation/README.md

 [![](https://github.com/gabrieldrn/Konstellation/workflows/CI%20|%20library%20%26%20demo%20app/badge.svg?branch=develop)]()

-Konstellation is a Jetpack Compose library that provides a set of components and tools to build beautiful and consistent graphs.
+Konstellation is a Jetpack Compose library that provides a set of components and tools to draw graphs.

 <p align="center">
   <picture>